menu

 l => To load the script aes.js => (Download the script from codeshare according to your iOS version)

-For hooking, I have already written a detailed blog which you can read here, So here I will directly explain how I was able to bypass encryption via hooking in one of my applications.
-So we will not explain all the commands in detail here again.
+For hooking, I have already written a detailed blog, which you can read here; so here, I will directly explain how I was able to bypass encryption via hooking in one of my applications.
+So, we will not explain all the commands in detail here again.

-a) Identify the class which sends data in plain text.
+a) Identify the class that sends data in plain text.

 i) Connect your device via USB and trust the device.